-wear it for years and still feel like you're wearing for the first time, here's how
+Wear for years and still feel like you're wearing for the first time, here's how.

-We choose to take more time but use less resources and generate less waste to create something that will last you more years.
+We take more time, use less resources and generate less waste to create something that last you more years.

 We’re Hani and Aisah Dalduri, sister duo textile designers in Singapore.

-Our lives are simple and close to nature: we love the sense of community in public housing; eating good, real food cooked at home; and going through the day wearing comfortable, natural clothes.
+Our lives are simple and close to nature: we love the sense of community in public housing; eating good, real food cooked at home; and wearing clothes only made of natural fabric, mostly linen.
 So our work, everything we do as Fictive Fingers, is part of who we are.
 Our logo is handwritten by Hani with charcoal.